 - For that matter, the Human Reform League built the Tieren Taozi for the same purpose.
 And it was mostly effective until the inception of the GN-X which is kinda conflicting in this regard: it was made to combat Gundams but the reason it could do that is because it used an inferior version of the very same GN Drive technology that made Gundams nigh-invincible to conventional mobile suits so far.
 By the second season, every single Mook has this tech, and the A-LAWS like to pass themselves off as this trope.
 In reality, the Gundams usually mow them down by the truckload; the real Cape Busters of the second season are the Innovators and they don't miss a single chance to lord it over everyone.
 That is, whenever the good guys don't happen to have the 0-Raiser nearby.

 - The B.P.R.D. from Hellboy and of course B.P.R.D. are a government organization founded to combat supernatural threats to national security.
 However, although most of the organization is made up of mundane human Red Shirts, most stories focus on the BPRD's handful of occult-magic-wielding or downright non-human members, including the titular demon "Hellboy".
 The Red Shirts later take a level in badass, killing whole armies of Frogs (the same ones that Hellboy had a hard time with in volume 1) with ease: sadly, it's not enough when the Frogs now have mechs from the first age of Man.

-- The Mandalorians (aka Boba Fett's people) in the Star Wars Expanded Universe are basically a Proud Warrior Race of mercenaries, although a decent chunk of their job description involved battling Jedi using their Swiss-Army Weapon suits.
+- The Mandalorians (aka Boba Fett's people) in the Star Wars Expanded Universe are basically a Proud Warrior Race of mercenaries, although a decent chunk of their job description involved battling Jedi using their Swiss Army Weapon suits.
 And oftentimes losing to them.
 They really need to improve on that.
+Still, they're one of the few forces that can be counted on to give the superpowered Jedi or Sith a fight of it at least.